zbyju/obsidian/1. Fleeting notes/PDB/Heap table vs index-organized table.md

 ![B Tree](https://i.imgur.com/rLkcdAZ.png)

-All the internal (non-leaf) nodes guide the search - they include intervals to
+All the internal (non-leaf) nodes guide the search - they include intervals to know which branch to take.
+Leaf nodes store the data entries and pointers to the actual records in the heap table using `ROWID`.

+If we are using an index we have better lookup efficiency.
+Otherwise we still use the heap table.

+Pros:
+- Faster when using the index
+-

+# Index-Organized Table